 Note: Once a participant has been approved to join the course, their spot will not be reserved until the theatre has received a 20% deposit.

-Paula Wing is an actor, playwright and translator whose work has been produced across Canada and the U.S. In 2018 her original play Risky Phil will premiere at Young Peoples Theatre.
-This year, her translation of Stefano Massini’s Intractable Woman, produced by Imago Theatre, premièred at the Centaur Theatre in Montréal.
-Her “Canadianization” of Dario Fo’s Accidental Death of an Anarchist for Soulpepper Theatre won a Best Production Dora in 2015.
+Paula Wing is an actor, playwright and translator whose work has been produced across Canada and the U.S. 2018 was a banner year for Paula as her original play Risky Phil made its world premiere at Young Peoples Theatre,her translation of Stefano Massini’s Intractable Woman had its U.S. premiere at The Play Company in New York City to rave reviews and her children’s musical The Man Whose Mother Was a Pirate toured Eastern Ontario with Thousand Islands Playhouse.
+Her adaptation of Ben Rice’s “Pobby and Dingan” was published through the Kennedy Centre and Dramatists Play Service in the U.S. in 2016, and her “Canadianization” of Dario Fo’s Accidental Death of an Anarchist for Soulpepper Theatre won a Best Production Dora in 2015.

 Paula has taught playwriting nationally and internationally.
-She has a long and cherished association with the Tarragon, running a playwriting class and working with their Young Playwrights Unit.
-She is a sessional professor of Drama and Education at the University of Windsor and a Resident Artist at Soulpepper, where she writes program notes for the company and is active in their community programming initiatives.
+She has a long and cherished association with the Tarragon, running playwriting classes and working with their Young Playwrights Unit.
+She is a sessional professor of Acting as well as Drama and Education at the University of Windsor, and a Resident Artist at Soulpepper, where she writes program notes for the company and is active in their community programming initiatives.
+In 2019-20, Paula will be the Playwright-in-Residence at Rose Avenue and Sprucecourt Elementary Schools, helping students to create their own short plays through Young Peoples Theatre.